Russell George (Welsh politician)

-Russell Ian George (born 27 April 1974) is a Welsh politician who has been the Member of the Senedd (MS) for Montgomeryshire since the 2011 election.
-He formerly sat as a member of the Welsh Conservative Party, but now sits as an independent, after being suspended from the Conservative party in April 2025 pending trial for serious gambling offences.
+Russell Ian George (born 27 April 1974) is a Welsh politician who was the Member of the Senedd (MS) for Montgomeryshire from the 2011 election until 2026.
+He originally sat as a member of the Welsh Conservative Party but sat as an independent after being suspended from the Conservative party in April 2025 pending trial for gambling offences.

 Background

 Russell was born in Welshpool and brought up in Montgomeryshire.
 He attended Birmingham City University, achieving a BA in Information and Media Studies, and has lived in Montgomeryshire all his life.
-He owns a online gifts, media business in Newtown called Fuze.
+He owns an online gifts, media business in Newtown called Fuze.

 Political career

 Powys County Council

 In 2008 Russell was elected to Powys County Council to represent the Newtown Central ward.
 Following this, he was elected by the County Councils’ Welsh Conservative group to be one of its representatives on the council's executive management board a position he held until 2011.
 He stood down as a Councillor in 2017.